-2.2.
 Definition for functional disability

 The follow-up period started from August 2010 until April 2016, with the longest being 2,070 days.
-Older adults in Japan with functional disability were certified for LTCI database (Ministry of Health, Labour and Welfare).
-A formal evaluation was conducted to determine the level of LTCI services for older adults with functional disability (Tsutsui and Muramatsu, 2005; Tsutsui and Muramatsu, 2007).
-This system was applied as public and social welfare services throughout Japan and covers aged $\geq 65$ years with limitations in performing ADL and/or instrumental ADL (IADL) regardless of their income status.
+Older adults in Japan with functional disability were certified for LTCI database (Labor and Welfare Ministry of an functional disability (Tsutsui and Muramatsu, 2005; Tsutsui and Muramatsu, 2007).
+This system was applied as public and social welfare services throughout Japan and covers aged ≥65 years with limitations in performing ADL and/or instrumental ADL (IADL) regardless of their income status.
 The levels of functional disability were assessed by certified interviewers through home-visited and based on written opinions from a primary physician, including a physician's examination and evaluation of physical and cognitive functions (Tsutsui and Muramatsu, 2005).
 Functional disabilities were assessed with seven levels: support needed (levels 1 to 2), care needed (levels 1 to 5), or no functional disability (independent).
-All registered individuals who were identified with functional disability received public and social welfare services for adult day care, home-visit care, day-visit services, short-stay services, residential services, and/or in-facility services, depending on the degree of functional disabilities from local government (Ministry of Health, Labour and Welfare).
+All registered individuals who were identified with functional disability received public and social welfare services for adult day care, home-visit care, day-visit services, short-stay services, residential services, and/or in-facility services, depending on the degree of functional disabilities from local government (Labour and Welfare Ministry of Health).
 These LTCI's criteria are widely adopted in previous epidemiological studies (Kanamori et al., 2014; Ukawa et al., 2020; Hikichi et al., 2015; Ashida et al., 2016; Aida et al., 2013).
-In each, local Japanese government, the applicants for the LTCI are asked to fill out a basic application form (Ministry of Health, Labor and Welfare, 2013).
+In each, local Japanese government, the applicants for the LTCI are asked to fill out a basic application form (Ministry of Health).
+2016).